Economic Impact Payments (EIP)

 The Federal Benefits Unit (FBU) administers federal benefits programs for residents of Germany, Switzerland, Liechtenstein and Austria from the following federal agencies Social Security Administration, Department of Veteran Affairs, Office of Personnel Management, Department of Labor, and Railroad Retirement Board.

-Please read the FAQs page as most answers are available online.
 If your question is not answered under the links below, please use our contact form.